 7. Write to the Big Important Male Editor and tell him you’d like to take his job offer.

-8. Get a confusing email back which says, “I’m not even sure there IS an offer!
+8. Get a confusing email back that says, “I’m not even sure there IS an offer!
 I am a slow mover.
 I have never edited you and I don’t know how you’d fit in here yet.
 I know you can write like a bastard, and I can see that your work ethic is positively amish [sic].
 But I would need to know you better before making an offer.
 That said, somewhere in the 62,5 range and if I changed Pizza Tuesday to Alpo Tuesday, maybe 65.
 Benefits are good though.”

 9. Be utterly baffled.
 “Know you better”?
 Isn’t this about your work?
 And didn’t he write you out of the blue on Facebook because he liked your work?
 Write back that he did, in fact, offer you $65,000 a year over lunch.